samkenxstream/SamKenX_pantheon-systems-documentation/source/content/secure-runtime-access.md

 ### Considersations
 Users with Secure Runtime Access need to have an active Dashboard session to access database services.
 The following considerations apply:

 * Users cannot access MySQL or SFTP unless there is an active dashboard session.
+We determine which user should have access to mysql, sftp through the ssh key being used and which user account has the public key
+* CI/CD integrations on sites that have SRA enabled and that rely on any of these services need to ensure they're creating a dashboard session.
 * Dashboard sessions only last 24 hours
 * You can start a new dashboard session by logging into `dashboard.pantheon.io` or running `terminus auth:login`.

 <!----
 We determine which user should have access to MySQL, SFTP through the SSH key authentication and which user account has the public key